Bryan Ferry: Return to solo work (2011–2020)

 In November 2014, Ferry released a new album entitled Avonmore, featuring original material and two cover songs (including the aforementioned "Johnny and Mary" with Terje).
 To support the album, Ferry launched a 20-date tour across the UK and released his first-ever solo live album, Live 2015.
 Ferry continued to tour Europe and North America in the three years following the album's release, consistently playing no fewer than 30 shows each year.
 In 2017, Ferry gave his debut performance at the Hollywood Bowl, backed by the venue's full orchestra.
 Music industry critic Bob Lefsetz reviewed the performance, and noted Ferry's orchestral performance of "The Main Thing" as a highlight.
 In November and December 2018, Ferry made his second appearance with the long-running concert series Night of the Proms in Germany, along with the Pointer Sisters, Milow, and Tim Bendzko.

 While furthering his solo career in recent years, Ferry has continued to collaborate with previous members of Roxy Music, including backing singer Fonzi Thornton and guitarist Neil Hubbard.
 Both Thornton and Hubbard toured with Ferry extensively during his promotion of the Avonmore album in 2015 and 2016.
 In February 2018, a 45th anniversary deluxe edition of Roxy Music's eponymous debut album was released, including numerous demos, outtakes, and unseen photographs curated over the years by Ferry.
 During his promotional tour to support the deluxe re-issue, Ferry said he was open to collaborating once again with Roxy Music keyboardist Brian Eno.

-Bryan Ferry and His Orchestra announced the new album Bitter-Sweet in November 2018.
+Ferry and his orchestra announced the new album Bitter-Sweet in November 2018.
 The Bryan Ferry World Tour 2019 set off across four continents in February, playing one British date at the 5,200-seater Royal Albert Hall in June, also adding 18 dates in North America through August and September.
 A separate date was slated for the BST Hyde Park festival in July 2019.

 In February 2020 Ferry released live album Live At The Royal Albert Hall, 1974, a recording from his first ever solo tour.